lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 ```

 In another room, found by [[Bikam]], skeletons were found in a throne room.
 Throne is made from Mahogany wood
-I  our room, I look through the books, but don't understand anything in the
+In our room, I look through the books, but don't understand anything in them.
+[[Bikam]] hearing about books, enters our rooms and is able to tell they are magical books for incantations.

 ## Loot: